HaxeFlixel/flixel-docs/documentation/01_community/13-flixel-tools.html.md

 ### Installation:

-The latest stable release of the tools is published just like flixel on Haxelib, so installing is easy:
+The tools are available on haxelib:

 ```bash
 haxelib install flixel-tools